*Extended through February!

 Appointments are necessary except in case of emergency.
 All patients can call the clinic to schedule appointments: 706-542-8700.
 In addition students can make an appointment online for a cleaning with the dental hygienist and an examination by the dentist.

-If necessary, cancel or reschedule your appointment by 5:00pm on the business day before the scheduled appointment to prevent a $30 charge.
+If necessary, cancel or reschedule your appointment by 24 hours on the preceding business day

 Monday - Friday, 8 am - 5 pm